 How to Save When You Ship Musical Instruments

-When shipping musical instruments, particularly the larger instruments, it’s important to know that shipping costs may be calculated based on Dimensional weight or DIM weight.
+When shipping musical instruments, particularly larger instruments, it’s important to know that shipping costs may be calculated based on dimensional weight or DIM weight.
 This means the shipping cost is based more on the amount of space the package would take up on a truck rather than its actual physical weight.

 Conclusion